Application Portfolio Assessment Introduction and Best Practices

 Evaluate Third-Party Integrations

-Review integrations with third-party services and APIs to ensure they follow security best practices and do not introduce vulnerabilities.
+Review integrations with third-party services and APIs to ensure they follow security best practices and not introduce vulnerabilities.

 Implement Secure Development Practices